HVoltBb/Java_Programming_Coursera/README.md

 # Java_Programming_Coursera
 This is the course projects for Java Programming: Principles of Software Design on Coursera.
 This is an intermediat Java course.
-To learn the basics, use Introduction to Java Programming on Edx provided by Microsoft.
-It is the best I have ever seen.
+To learn the basics, use Learn to Program in Java and OOP in Java on Edx provided by Microsoft.
+Here are the links:
+Learn to Program in Java https://www.edx.org/course/learn-program-java-microsoft-dev276x-1 Object Oriented Programming in Java https://www.edx.org/course/object-oriented-programming-java-microsoft-dev277x-1

 The files in this repository by itself won't compile.
 You need to provide external libraries "edu.duke" and "org.apache.commons.csv" for the code to work.
 These libraries can be found using a google search.